Who we are

 Figure: Noninvasive imaging of elemental trace zinc uptake throughout the body of a mouse.
 High levels of zinc are observed in the brain, spine, nasal area, joints, and liver.

-Trace metals and addiction - a role for Zinc
+Trace metals and addiction - Zinc potentiates dopamine neurotransmission and cocaine seeking

 Metals such as Fe, Zn and Cu are essential for normal neurobiological functioning and many disease states are characterized by metal imbalances.
 However, the precise involvement of such metals in normal neurobiology, and in disease states like addiction are not well understood.
 Zn specifically is transported into synaptic vesicles via its ZnT3 transporter and is co-released from presynaptic terminals along with glutamate but its function is not well understood.
 We are currently exploring a role for Zn and ZnT3-positive neurons and circuits on in vivo dopamine neurotransmission, cocaine abuse vulnerability, and motivated behaviors.